gh-cli-for-education/gh-education/docs/src/drafts/egg-interpreter.md

 let argsProcessed = this.args.map((arg) => arg.evaluate(env));
 ```

-last, we check that `op` contains a JavaScript function and call it with the already processed arguments
+last, we check that `op` contains a JavaScript function and if so we call it with the already processed arguments

 ```js
 if ((typeof op === "function")) {